 Data is everywhere

 Data is growing every minute!
 By increasing data accessibility by a meager 10%, Fortune 100 companies can increase their net income by over $65 million.
 Thus, increasing the need to tap and analyze the unstructured data, which can be done with a BI software application.

 According to a Statista report published in December 2020, the worldwide market size for business intelligence and analytics software applications is predicted to reach 17.6 billion dollars in 2024.

 Nucleus Research study says that by investing in analytics solutions, like Business Intelligence software, companies can experience an average ROI of $13.01 for every dollar spent – Something that every business would love to enjoy!

-When it comes to business intelligence tools, Power BI and Tableau have been the unbeaten leaders for years.
+Microsoft Power BI and Tableau have been unbeaten leaders for years when it comes to business intelligence tools.
 But, as a start-up, which one should you invest in?